Labour hire law changes 2026

 Changes coming later in 2026

-In the latter half of 2026, the final changes to the Act will be implemented to clarify the definition of labour hire services, to better cover arrangements in a supply chain, and to define certain construction activities as the provision of labour hire within the Regulations.
+Later in 2026, the final changes to the Act will be implemented to clarify the definition of labour hire services, to better cover arrangements in a supply chain, and to define certain construction activities as the provision of labour hire within the Regulations.

 LHA will continue to keep the industry informed as these changes are implemented.